What was your budget?

 What’s the best advice you have for planning your wedding now that you’re on the other side?

 Ensure you have a good wedding director who is on the same page as you at all times, and speak up if they are not.

 Cut your cake right after you have left the wedding with your photographer and get those pictures.
 While you are taking pictures with your photographer elsewhere, guests can enjoy the cake when they want instead of waiting!

 Other than that, I loved everything about my wedding!

 The honeymoon was Brandon’s biggest splurge.
 But really, the most expensive thing was food.
 We were very conscious of how much we spent, but still want to ensure quality and elegance.

 What was your favorite detail?

-I literally planned my wedding to be very similar to Princess Kate’s royal wedding years prior, but in the smaller details.
-For instance, I walked in and exited like she did.
-Also my dress was my style but also favored her elegant look.
+I literally planned my wedding to be very similar to Princess Kate’s royal wedding, but in the smaller details.
+For instance, I walked in and exited as she did.
+Also, my dress was my style but also favored her elegant look.

 I just wanted to have a wedding that was elegant and beautiful, not focused on price but on what marriage truly should be – a very beautiful commitment of love and respect for another human as the Lord loves us.